Sandman6z/SSD_Udisk_Tool_APP/README.md

   The official reason is that someone has reported that every piece of software in the library that I have verified has a virus and is affecting their computer.

-  I don't know what it means, but for now I can only delete all executable programs, and if you want these software tools, you can contact them in the comment section or by email.
+  I don't know what it means, but for now I can only delete all executable programs, and if you want these software tools, you can contact me in the comment section or by email.

-  I'm sorry for the change, after all, I can't accept a complete ban on GitHub.
+  I'm sorry for the change, after all, I can't accept a complete ban of my GitHub account.

   zbnsandman@gmail.com